iPhone X: How to pre-order Apple's newest iPhone

 Use the Apple Store app

-Once the pre-orders open up on Oct.
-27, launch the app (may need to force close it before hand to ensure it reloads properly), and order as you normally would.
+Once the preorders commence on Oct.
+27, launch the app (you may need to force close it beforehand to ensure it reloads properly), and order as you normally would.
 The app will also allow you to use your carrier's upgrade or payment plan, without forcing you to your carrier's website.
 It's all done in the Apple Store app.

 Apple website